Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Literature on Strategic Behavior in Queues

 The study of servers who are behaving strategically within the same organization is relatively recent and to the best of our knowledge started with the seminal work of \cite{Gopalakrishnan_etal2016}.
 They assume that the servers (agents) are identically sensitive to the idleness they receive and there is a non-cooperative game between servers to set their service rates in order to maximize their utility which is defined as a combination of the server's idle time and effort to speed up the service.
 The system operator routes the customers to the servers with the aim of incentivizing servers using the idleness experienced -- they refer to this as \emph{incentive-aware routing}.
 In an $M/M/N$ queue setting, they show the existence of symmetric equilibrium under policies which route customers to servers according to their idle time.
-To solve the problem, \cite{Gopalakrishnan_etal2016} explicitly assume that the servers need to choose service rates in a way to ensure stability in the system. \cite{armony2021capacity} show that this assumption is not necessary using Tarski's intersection theorem. \cite{gopalakrishnan2021} studies the above results comparing queueing systems with pooled and dedicated queues under \emph{r-routing policies}, a class of randomized policies which routes the customers to servers randomly with probabilities proportional to the $r$th power of the service rate.
+To solve the problem, \cite{Gopalakrishnan_etal2016} explicitly assume that the servers need to choose service rates in a way that ensures system stability. \cite{armony2021capacity} show that this assumption is not necessary using Tarski's intersection theorem. \cite{gopalakrishnan2021} studies the above results comparing queueing systems with pooled and dedicated queues under \emph{r-routing policies}, a class of randomized policies which routes the customers to servers randomly with probabilities proportional to the $r$th power of the service rate.
 He provides analytical results for systems with dedicated queues, but due to their complexity he only studies the pooled queues numerically.
 One of the major contributions of our work is to provide analytical tools for the asymptotic study of pooled queues.
-In addition to incentive-aware routing, one can also provide monetary incentives based on the service speed. \cite{zhan2019staffing} characterize a joint routing and payment policy to optimize the performance under the assumption that there is a trade-off between service speed and quality of service. \cite{zhong2021} analyze equilibrium in loss systems with finite buffer capacity when both payment incentives and incentive-aware routing is used.
-An interesting recent work by \cite{Bayraktar2019} also considers strategic servers with dedicated queues and designs a dynamic arrival rate control policy.
-To the best of our knowledge, this work is the first application of mean-field games to queueing systems.
+In addition to incentive-aware routing, one can also provide monetary incentives based on the service speed. \cite{zhan2019staffing} characterize a joint routing and payment policy to optimize performance under the assumption that there is a trade-off between service speed and service quality. \cite{zhong2021} analyze equilibrium in loss systems with finite buffer capacity when both incentive-aware routing and payment incentives are used.
+An interesting recent work by \cite{Bayraktar2019} uses mean-field games ideas to study strategic servers with dedicated queues and designs a dynamic arrival rate control policy.
+To the best of our knowledge, the approach we offer is novel, in particular, for the application of mean-field games to queueing systems.